 \section{Introduction}

 Massive stars play an essential role in astrophysics.
 They are responsible for the chemical enrichment of the universe via stellar winds and supernovae.
 They are also progenitors of various interesting astrophysical phenomena, e.g. neutron stars, black holes, gamma ray bursts (e.g. \citealt{Langer_2012}).
-Unfortunately, it is challenging to directly observe them as they are rare and short-lived.
-On the other hand, the population of merging compact binaries, observed as gravitational wave (GW) sources, offer a unique but indirect way to study the evolution of these objects.
-Since the first detection of GW, about a hundred merging binary black holes have been observed, which makes the inference of the population statistics of black hole-black hole binaries (BH-BH binaries) possible (\citealt{Abbott_2021}).
+However, our understanding of these rare and short-lived objects is still incomplete.
+The population of merging compact binaries, observed via gravitational waves (GW) offer a unique but indirect way to study the evolution of these objects.
+Since the first detection of GWs, about a hundred merging binary black holes have been observed, which makes the inference of the population statistics of black hole-black hole binaries (BH-BH binaries) possible \citep{Abbott_2021, Abbott2023_GWTC3_POP}.